jamal7x7/my-portfolio/src/posts/how-iavascript-works.md

 ### why not just use machine code from the beginning ?

-Because it will take more time to wait for the js files to download and compile, another problem is that there is no binary standard that the browser manufacturers agreed on, may be that will change in the future with WebAsesembly but right now it's just
+Because it will take more time to wait for the js files to download and compile, another problem is that there is no binary standard that the browser manufacturers agreed on, may be that will change in the future with WebAsesembly.